The Oxford Offsetting Principles

 Well thought-out carbon offsetting can contribute to net zero strategies, particularly in hard-to-decarbonise sectors.
 However, if not done well, offsetting can result in ‘greenwashing’ and create unintended negative impacts for both people and the environment.

-About the revised Oxford Offsetting Principles 2024:
+Revised Oxford Offsetting Principles 2024

 Since the initial publication of the Principles in 2020, there has been growing interest in aligning organisational and offsetting strategies with net zero.
 Despite this, evidence continues to cast doubt on the integrity of many carbon credits used for offsetting, and most offsetting that occurs today is still not net zero aligned.